waldur/waldur-docs/docs/developer-guide/mixins.md

 This mixin allows to specify list of fields to be rendered by serializer.
 It expects that request is available in serializer's context.

+It is disabled for nested serializers (where parent is another serializer) but remains active for list views (where parent is a ListSerializer).

 ### SlugSerializerMixin

 **Module:** `waldur_core.core.serializers`